App-vNext/Polly/docs/strategies/retry.md

 <!-- endSnippet -->

 **Reasoning**:

-- Even though this builder method signature is quite concise you repeat the same thing over and over (_please trigger retry if the to-be-decorated code throws XYZ exception_).
-- A better approach would be to tell  _please trigger retry if the to-be-decorated code throws one of the retriable exceptions_.
+Using multiple `Handle/HandleResult` methods is redundant.
+Instead of specifying to retry if the decorated code throws a certain exception repeatedly, it's more efficient to state that retries should occur if any of the retryable exceptions are thrown.

 ✅ DO

-Use collections and simple predicate functions
+Use collections and simple predicate functions:

 <!-- snippet: retry-pattern-1 -->
 ```cs